sony/nnc-plugin/manuals/Pre_Process/Create_Dataset/SimpleTabularDataset.rst

    * - objective-variables
      - Specifiy the name of each column in the original CSV file to use as the objective variable.

+   * - sensitive-variables
+     -
+        Specifiy the name of each column in the original CSV file to use as the sensitive/protected variable (an attribute that partitions a population into groups with parity) , separated by commas.

+        If nothing is specified, all columns except those specified by exclude-variables and objective-variables will be used as explanatory variables.

    * - standardize
      - Specify whether to standardize the value of the numeric attribute of the original CSV file to mean 0 variance 1.